eobermuhlner/planet-generator/README.md

 # planet-generator

-Java based random generator for planets.
+Java library to procedurally generate earth-like planets.

 The generator is pure Java without any external dependencies.

 The viewer is a separate project that uses JavaFX.

+## Features

+- pure Java library
+- full procedural generation
+- generate different textures
+- generate terrain mesh data
+- query physical information for every point of the planet surface
+- supports biome information
+- creates impact craters
+- simple physical model for temperature, precipitation, clouds, ice, snow, ...

 ## Example Code

-The following code snippets show a typical simple use case.
+The following code snippets show some typical use cases.

 ### Generate an instance of Planet